siobhanlgorman/Sourdough-Bakes/README.md

 The website is designed as four separate pages to enable the user to easily and precisely locate the information they are looking for without scrolling through a lot of information.

-From each page, the user can navigate directly to the produce page as it is a priority that the user can easily and quickly access this information.
+The priorities on the site are the information about the location and the produce so the address is visible on each page and prominent on the landing page.
+Also from each of the three information pages, the user can navigate directly to the produce page via clearly labelled links.

 With the navigation links in the header and and back to top arrow featuring on each page users are easily able to navigate to the page they want next.
 The user flow differs according to the specific purpose of the visit to the site.
 For example users may want to check the produce or order produce or find out the location and opening hours or a combination of these.
 So users need to be able to access each page of information separately and easily.